puppetlabs/puppet-docs/source/pe/3.1/console_event-inspector.markdown

 If a given puppet run restarts PuppetDB, puppet will not be able to submit a run report from that run to PuppetDB since, obviously, PuppetDB is not available.
 Because event inspector relies on data from PuppetDB, and PuppetDB reports are not queued, event inspector will not display any events from that run.
 Note that in such cases, a run report *will* be available via the console's "Reports" tab.
 Having a puppet run restart PuppetDB is an unlikely scenario, but one that could arise in cases where some change to, say, a parameter in the `puppetdb` class causes the `pe-puppetdb` service to restart.
 This is a known issue that will be fixed in a future release.

+#### Runs Without Events Not Displayed

+If a run encounters a catastrophic failure where an error prevents a catalog from compiling, event inspector will not display any failures.
+This is because no events actually occurred.
+It's important to remember that event inspector is strictly event-based, not run-based.

+#### Time Sync is Important

+Keeping time synchronized across your deployment will help event inspector produce accurate information and keep it running smoothly.
+Consider running NTP or similar across your deployment.
+As a bonus, NTP is easily managed with PE and doing so is an excellent way to learn puppet and PE if you are new to them.

 [eventtab]: ./images/console/event_inspector/event_tab.png
 [summary]: ./images/console/event_inspector/summary_pane.png
 [time-selector]: ./images/console/event_inspector/time-period_selector.png
+[default-failure]: ./images/console/event_inspector/default-failure.png
+[resource-failure]: ./images/console/event_inspector/failed-resources.png
+[resource-detail]: ./images/console/event_inspector/resource-detail.png